heavenish/shopping-cart-demo/README.md

 Product List: Displays a list of products with their names, prices, and an "Add to Cart" button.
 Dynamic Shopping Cart: The cart count updates dynamically as products are added.
 Modular Components: Reusable Header and ProductCard components for better code organization.
-Modern UI: Utilizes React icons for a shopping cart icon in the header.

 # Getting Started
 To get started with this project, clone the repository and install dependencies.